Mastering Data Mapping: Techniques and Best Practices for Optimal Integration

 Identify risky data processing activities, which under GDPR Article 35 requires completing a data protection impact assessment.

 Data transformation is the process of translating data between different formats, usually from an unstructured data type (like text or media files) into a more usable format (like CSV).
-Often referred to as extract/transform/load (ETL), data transformation often involves some degree of data cleaning, validation, or enrichment.
+Often referred to as extract/transform/load (ETL), this process often involves some degree of data cleaning, validation, or enrichment.

 Data migration, moving data from one location to another, is simple in principle, but often complex in practice.
 The complexity stems from the fact that moving data between locations often involves a change in data format.
 Examples of data migration include moving from an on-premise data center to the cloud, moving data between hardware systems, combining data systems, and migrating data to a new software or SaaS tool.